Subcontractor vs Contractor and Their Differences

 An independent contractor is hired directly by managers of construction projects.
 They may be tasked with a variety of duties.
 In some cases, those duties might extend beyond the main scope of the contractor.
 This is the point when a primary contractor typically hires a subcontractor.

 A self-assessment tax return is usually expected from contractors.
-Subcontractors can sometimes enjoy the benefit of having taxes automatically deducted by the contractors that hire them, but that's not always the case.
+Subcontractors can sometimes enjoy the benefit of having taxes automatically deducted by the contractors that hire them, but that is not always the case.

 Subcontractor vs Contractor